Meap2810/First-Multipage-Website/README.md

 1. Expand your site again to include 2 sub pages.
 A home page `index.html`, this page is already mostly done.
 The only thing that you need to add is 3 links (anchor tags), preferably near the top of the page.

 - One link to the home page `index.html`
-- One link to the second page `page2Name.html`
+- One link to the second page `page2Name.html`.
+Favorite sport, team, book, movie or game.
-- One link to the third page `page3Name.html`
+- One link to the third page `page3Name.html`.
+Favorite animal, pet or top 5-10 reasons you do not like pets/animals.

 The second and third pages should include: